cairo-book/cairo-book/src/ch99-01-02-a-simple-contract.md

 - In the context of Starknet, a _public function_ is a function that is exposed to the outside world.
 In the example above, `set` and `get` are public functions.
 A public function can be called by anyone, and can be called from outside the contract, or from within the contract.
 In the example above, `set` and `get` are public functions.

-- What we call an _external_ function is a public function that is invoked through a transaction and that can mutate the state of the contract. `set` is an external functions.
+- What we call an _external_ function is a public function that is invoked through a transaction and that can mutate the state of the contract. `set` is an external function.

 - A _view_ function is a public function that can be called from outside the contract, but that cannot mutate the state of the contract. `get` is a view function.